12 Best Automated Phishing Simulation Tools [2026 Guide]

 Real Time Simulation: Emphasises the immediacy of feedback loops during the simulation process.

-Comprehensive Reporting: Provides detailed analytics that allow teams to drill down into specific departmental vulnerabilities.
+Department-Level Reporting: Provides detailed analytics that allow teams to drill down into specific departmental vulnerabilities.

 Comparison of Top Features: